Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US has always been Vietnam’s largest seafood export market.
 Donald Trump’s re-election as US President brings both opportunities and challenges for Vietnamese seafood.

-The US is Vietnam's largest seafood export market.
+The US - Vietnam's largest seafood export market

-According to the Vietnam Association of Seafood Exporters and Producers (VASEP), by the end of October 2024, Vietnam's seafood exports to the US had reached 1,5 billion USD, up 15% over the same period last year.
-It is estimated that in 2024, seafood exports to the US will bring in 1,85 billion USD, up 19% over 2023.
+According to the Association of Processing and Seafood export Vietnam (VASEP), by the end of October 2024, Vietnam's seafood exports to the US had reached 1.5 billion USD, up 15% over the same period last year.
+It is estimated that in the whole year of 2024, seafood exports to the US will bring in 1.85 billion USD, up 19% over 2023.

 Donald Trump’s re-election as US President brings both opportunities and challenges for Vietnamese seafood.
 According to VASEP, the US’s specific trade policies under Trump may create both opportunities and challenges for Vietnamese seafood exports in the coming time.